MacchiatoCreamCheese/NLP-midterm/README.md

 # NLP-midterm

-Vietnamese text processing and audio alignment project.
+Vietnamese audio alignment with Whisper: transcribe, align to text, and cut sentence-level audio.

 ## Features

-- **Sentence Splitting**: Split Vietnamese text files into one sentence per line
-- **Sentence Counting**: Count sentences in Vietnamese text files
+- Sentence splitting helper to prepare one-sentence-per-line text files
-- **Audio Alignment**: Align Vietnamese audio with text and cut into sentence segments
+- Whisper transcription with saved segments/words
+- Alignment of sentences to word-level timestamps
+- Audio cutting to per-sentence WAVs and text

 ## Installation